bassjobsen/bootstrap-material-design-styleguide/README.md

 bower install
 ```

-Finally, run `npm start` to run the Sass compiler.
-It will re-run every time you save a Sass file.
+Finally, run `npm start` to run the Sass and HTML template compiler.
+They will re-run every time you save a Sass or HTML temaplate file.